Michelle Davies: FLO Maggie Neville and thriller standalones

 I'd like to read more of the Maggie Neville series as the book I've read really connected with me.
 Maggie is a great character and I liked reading about a criminal investigation from the perspective of a Family Liaison Officer.

-The whole cast of characters in the novel is fleshed out, from the small but dedicated investigation team, to Patricia and her family (and Katy's former boyfriend), to the bar and restaurant staff on the resort who were witnesses to Katy's disappearance, to the family of the most recent missing girl, Jade (and Jade herself).
-I also - which sounds weird - loved Jade, who is kidnapped on the island while the team is investigating Katy's murder.
-She is resilient and capable; I loved her determination.
-Davies was clever to humanise Jade and not just relegate her to a bit player to advance the plot.
+The whole cast of characters in the novel is fleshed out.
+There's the small but dedicated investigation team, Patricia and her family (and Katy's former boyfriend), and the bar and restaurant staff on the resort who witnessed Katy's disappearance.
+There's also the family of the most recent missing girl, Jade.
+Kidnapped on the island during the reinvestigation of Katy's murder, Jade is resilient and capable.
+I loved her determination.
+Davies was clever to humanise Jade (and make her a bad ass!) and not just relegate her to a bit player to advance the plot.

 Rating: ⭐⭐⭐⭐